Paul Hadley: Personal life

 Paul Hadley with his creation, February 1969.

 Hadley's family first moved to Mooresville, Indiana, in late 1902.
 Paul and his parents built a small two-story house on West South Street.
-The house was later moved to 320 Lockerboe Street where it still stands.
+The house was later moved to 320 Lockerbie Street where it still stands.
 Paul's father, Dr. Evan Hadley, died in May 1903.
 Paul permanently moved to Mooresville in 1912 to help care for his mother and for his older brother, Evan, who was developmentally disabled.
 After Paul's mother died in 1930, Paul and Evan sold the house in 1950.
 They moved into a smaller house at 24 East Washington Street until Evan died in 1954.
 The house was soon demolished after Paul moved out the same year.
 Hadley moved into a small apartment at 115 North East Street in Plainfield, Indiana.
 Because Hadley never learned how to drive, he moved to Plainfield to be close to a regular bus line to Indianapolis.
 Six years later, Hadley moved to Cincinnati, Ohio, to be closer to relatives.
 In June 1969, Hadley finally moved into the Reid Memorial Nursing Home in Richmond, Indiana, to be closer to his other family.

 Haldey was a Quaker for all of his life, and he was very humble.
 His close friends described him as a tall and erect man with white hair.
 He was known to be a quiet, modest, and dignified person.
 His friends enjoyed him for his occasional and unexpected quick humor.
 Beyond his friends, he was known for collecting oddly shaped and ornately decorated antique bottles.
 Hadley loved nature.
 He enjoyed taking long walks in the country, which would serve as inspiration for his watercolors.
 Hadley was a member of the Mooresville nature club and the Mooresville Friends Church.

 Paul Hadley died on January 31, 1971, at the age of 90 in Richmond, Indiana.
 A few days later, the Indiana Senate passed a resolution acknowledging his passing.
 The resolution referred to Hadley as "the dean of Hoosier watercolor artists".